 The fund-raising programs conducted by the Division include:

-* Planned Giving - Forms of philanthropy that include bequest through wills, real estate and deferred giving programs through which a donor can make a commitment now, although the University will not benefit from the commitment until a future date.
+- Planned Giving – Forms of philanthropy that include bequests through wills, real estate and deferred giving programs through which a donor can make a commitment now, although the University will not benefit from the commitment until a future date.